OpenChartProject/OpenChart-web/client/src/formats/README.md

 1. The native `Project` object is converted into a `FileData` object
 2. The `FileData` object is serialized into a string

 Using a two-step process for this makes debugging easier since we can isolate and test each step individually.
-It also promotes keeping the code organized which is useful in cases where a file format's data needs quite a bit of transforming to work with the native `Project` format.
+It also promotes keeping the code organized which is useful in cases where the structure of the `FileData` object is vastly different than the `Project` object.